5 risk factors you should avoid

 Although nasal cancer is considered a rare cancer in Europe, there are some risk factors that you should know about and avoid.

-According to information received from, cancers of the nose and nasopharynx develop Multidisciplinary specialized center MCCLINIC Often not clear.
+According to information received from, nasal and nasopharyngeal cancers develop Multidisciplinary specialized center MCCLINIC Often not clear.
 For example, if a hidden tumor forms in the sinuses, complaints and symptoms often appear only at an advanced stage.
 Depending on the area of the nose where the tumor is located, nasal cancer manifests itself through different signs.
 There are many risk factors that can promote the development of so-called nasopharyngeal cancer.

 Preventing nasal cancer: 5 risk factors to avoid